guessit-io/guessit/README.txt

 both movies and tv shows episodes.

-Guessit also allows you to compute a whole lof of hashes from a file, namely all the ones you can find in the hashlib python module, but also the Media Player Classic hash that is used (amongst others) by OpenSubtitles and SMPlayer.
+Guessit also allows you to compute a whole lof of hashes from a file, namely all the ones you can find in the hashlib python module (md5, sha1, ...), but also the Media Player Classic hash that is used (amongst others) by OpenSubtitles and SMPlayer, as well as the ed2k hash.

 Properties recognized by the filename matcher